AMOS-NextHMI/meta/Presentation.md

 - Research focus
 - API still under Development
 - limited public documentation
-- Working as a Team is difficult when working on three independent projects
+- working as a Team is difficult when working on three independent projects

 ## Launcher Story

-- IAV Mockup with three parallel apps
+- IAV mockup with three parallel apps
 - Research different implementation frameworks

 ### Our Launcher

-- Fork standard Automotive OS Launche
+- Fork standard Automotive OS Launcher
-- immediatly encountered permissions problems
+- immediately encountered permissions problems
-- deployment as not as system App
+- deployment not possible as system App
-- we build our own rooted systemimage
+- we build our own rooted system image with the Android Open Source Project
+- decompile Volvo launcher who actually neither overcame existing problems
 - decision to stop there and handover to IAV
 - no steady progress, mainly research and hacking
-- difficult to quantifie sprint goals
+- difficult to quantify sprint goals
 - difficult sprint planing

 ### IAV Launcher